ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends.rst

         else:
             return ivy.astype(ivy.argmax(input, axis=axis), "int64")

-This function :func:`argmax` is implemented in the :mod:`tf.math` module of the TensoFlow framework, there exists identical function in the :mod:`tf.raw_ops` module implemented as :func:`ArgMax`.
-Both the functions have identical behaviour except that all arguments are passed as key-word only for :func:`tf.raw_ops.ArgMax` and in some corner cases, arguments are renamed where :code:`dimension` argument replaces :code:`axis` in case of the :func:`tf.math.argmax` function.
+This function :func:`argmax` is implemented in the :mod:`tf.math` module of the TensoFlow framework, there exists an identical function in the :mod:`tf.raw_ops` module implemented as :func:`ArgMax`.
+Both the functions have identical behaviour except the fact that all arguments are passed as key-word only for :func:`tf.raw_ops.ArgMax` and in some corner cases, arguments are renamed such as the case in :func:`tf.math.argmax`, the :code:`dimension` argument replaces :code:`axis`.
 Let's see how the :code:`map_raw_ops_alias` decorator can be used to tackle these variations.

 .. code-block:: python